ch-sophie/random-quotes-generator/README.md

 ### The mission:
 Make a random quotes generator that displays a random quote to the user every time they press a button.

-I added the time (with moment) and a greeting according to the time, if it is the morning or the afternoon.
+I added the time and a greeting according to the time, if it is the morning or the afternoon.

 **Framework used: React JS**